 ● Hover on the Host Multi-User Access option

 ● And then click on the “Stop Hosting Multi-User Access”

 ● Go back and select the option “Host Multi-User Mode.”

-Change the Location of the Company File
+Change Location of Company File

 Your corporate file’s location can occasionally cause issues.
 Moving the company file to a new location and properly mapping the drive so that QuickBooks can readily recognize the folder containing the accounting data is one simple way to solve this problem.

 ● From the Windows Start menu, choose File Explorer

 ● Enter the name of the company file into the search box